Brewmaster Monk Tank Mythic+ Tips — Shadowlands 9.1

 When running a Mythic+ dungeon, there may be times when the damage you or the rest of the group is taking becomes too intense for the healer to manage.
 During these moments, you can utilize a tactic called kiting to help reduce your damage taken.
 This can provide precious time for your healer to restore some extra missing health or for you to get more of your defensive resources back.

 There is no solid guideline for when in a dungeon you may need to practice kiting as a Brewmaster, but it is important that you do not forget it is an available option commonly seen in Mythic+ compared to a raiding environment.
 Fortunately, all the mobility available to Brewmaster Monks makes kiting fairly simple.
 You could choose to Leg Sweep a group of enemies and Roll away afterward, throwing a Keg Smash to slow them down while you play keep-away.
 Or, you could place a Transcendence beforehand and quickly teleport to it later with Transcendence: Transfer.
 With the use of talents like Summon Black Ox Statue and Ring of Peace, the only thing stopping you as a Brewmaster from kiting endlessly is your ability to maintain threat on what is trying to reach you.

-As playing around this affix applies to more than just Brewmaster Monks, please feel free to consult our larger guide about it below.
+As playing around this affix applies to more than just Brewmaster Monks, please feel free to consult our larger guides about Mythic+ and its affixes below.
 Within are also discussions about changes to how loot is acquired, changes to existing affixes, and even a few other new surprises.

 Valor and Valor Upgrades

 As of Patch 9.0.5, running a Mythic+ dungeon, among other activities, will reward you with the Valor currency.
 This returning currency can be used to upgrade any item received in a dungeon up to a max of item level 246.
 For a recommendation on what items to focus your upgrading efforts on, see our gearing page below: